 - Anyone who would like to be prepared to save a life

-Register by calling 928-1700.
+Register by finding the class you want to take on our events directory page or call 928-1700.
 You must be at least 12 years old to participate.
 Groups are welcome.

 All participants will receive a Certificate of Completion in the Bleeding Control Basic v.1.0 Course.